Skip to Content

 By Air

-Most flights arrive at Barcelona’s main international airport, El Prat, which is served by many international carriers that connect it to major cities both in Europe and around the world.
-Barcelona is served by low-cost carriers such as Norwegian and Level, which offers transatlantic flights at an affordable price point.
-It is also a hub for airlines such as Iberia and Europa, which offer connections to many destinations around Europe.
+Barcelona is served by low-cost carriers such as Level, which offers transatlantic flights at an affordable price point.
+It is also a hub for airlines such as Iberia and Europa, which offer connections to many destinations around Europe, making it one of the best entry points into Spain (and Europe).

 By Train